opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Set number of ML models per node

-Sets the number of ML models that can be loaded on to each ML node.
-When set to `0`, no ML models can load on any node.
+Sets the number of ML models that can be deployed on to each ML node.
+When set to `0`, no ML models can deploy on any node.

 ### Setting